Presentation types

 Talk

 Tip: Use examples, pictures, or videos.
 Use simple words.
 Explain acronyms.
 Talk slowly.
 Also, good slides require the right amount of data.
-Do not try to put too many points in a single slide, and never put in a large data table with unreadable fonts.
+Do not try to put too much information in a single slide, and never put in a large data table with unreadable fonts.
 It is also important to remember font size!
 Do not use any text that is smaller than 24 points.
 Think visually and use minimal text!
 Enjoy your presentation!
 It is all fun!
 If you are not excited about giving your talk, then no one will be excited to listen to that talk.
 Personal and humorous anecdotes can help you to connect with your audience.

-For each talk, a time slot of 12 min of presentation + 3 min of questions will be given.
+For each talk, a time slot of 10 min of presentation + 5 min of questions will be given.
 Use your time well!
-Try as much as possible to use 12 min for your presentation and respect as much as possible the 3 min of discussion with the audience.
+Try as much as possible to use 10 min for your presentation and respect as much as possible the 5 min of discussion with the audience.
 We know time is really short but you will have enough time to discuss during our coffee breaks and social events.

 Please, upload your presentation as soon as you can and, generally, in the break before the oral session.